-Failed tibrv exception, failed tibhawk exception, no memory found are the common errors.
+Answer: Failed timbre exception, failed tibhawk exception, no memory found are the common errors.
 Besides, port and connection availability exceptions are also experienced while .ear deployment.

 34. What are the differences between global variables, process variables, shared, and job shared variables?

-- In case of Job Shared, it is accessible within execution jobs.
+In the case of Job Shared, it is accessible within execution jobs.

 35. What are the differences between render XML and parsed XML?

-Render XML renders data from output, providing an XML string depending on the XSD or Schema defined.
+Answer: Render XML renders data from the output, providing an XML string depending on the XSD or Schema defined.

 Parse XML parses xml content in accordance to the defined XSD, DTD, or Schema.

-36. What are the options for configuring storage for process engine’s checkpoint repository?
+36. What are the options for configuring storage for the process engine’s checkpoint repository?

-- Database.
-Fault tolerant engines can recover from a checkpoint only when database is used.
+Database.
+Fault-tolerant engines can recover from a checkpoint only when the database is used.